 If you are looking for a taste of the Mediterranean then visit the Safier Mediterranean Deli in Louisville.
 The eatery specializes in Persian and Lebanese style cuisines and one can enjoy a variety of dishes, the popular ones being hummos, falafel, shawarma and kabob sandwiches, variety of salads like Tabouleh, Fatoush with toasted bits of pita.
 They serve a few Indian cuisines too and vegetarian food lovers will be happy with the tasty and healthy options offered.
 Vegan options are also available.
 After a hearty meal try some creamy masala tea or sweet Baklava.

 8UP is a restaurant and bar offering one of the best rooftop views, paired with a unique dining and drinking experience which will satisfy your palate.
 Being located just a few blocks away from The Mercury Ballroom and the Louisville Palace Theater, this is a good place to visit either before or after a concert.
 The seasonal contemporary menu is coupled with a creative cocktail list and promises a dining experience to remember.
 Savor dishes like the duck confit with pinenuts and sherry vinaigrette; mussels steamed in beer with bourbon butter and green chilies; and flounder with fennel, watercress, and hazelnuts while soaking in views of the Ohio river through the all-glass walls.

 One of the most popular restaurants in town, bar Vetti is a fabulous place to dine with family and friends.
 The elevated cuisine is dynamic but features pizzas, pastas and mains.
-You can be sure of delicious goodness at this cozy and minimalist attired restaurant.
+Beef Tartares, Spaghetti Carbonara and Four Cheese Pizzas is a must try.
+You can be sure of delicious goodness at this cozy and minimalist restaurant.
 Complement your meal with wine or cocktail.
 Expect a memorable dining experience in bar Vetti.